zmon1010/kendo-ui-core/docs/knowledge-base/how-to-cancel-changes-for-specific-row-with-incell-editing.md

 ---
-title: Grid: Cancel changes per row using the mode incell editing
+title: Grid: Cancel Changes Per Row Using the Mode Incell Editing
 description: How to cancel changes for specific row with incell editing
 type: howto
-page_title: How to Cancel Changes for Specific Row With Incell Editing
+page_title: How to Cancel Changes for Specific Row with Incell Editing
 slug: how-to-cancel-changes-for-specific-row-with-incell-editing
 position: 0
 tags:grid, editing
 teampulseid:
 ticketid: 1111657
 pitsid:
 ---

 ## Environment